blahosyl/enlightened-publishing/README.md

 Color variables were used instead of hard-coding colors for each element, so that the overall color scheme can easily be modified in the future if needed.
 This was based on the [W3Schools tutorial on variables](https://www.w3schools.com/css/css3_variables.asp), a resource pointed out by my mentor.

+### Images

+The [hero image of the Problems & Solutions section](https://www.pexels.com/photo/blue-and-green-sky-and-mountain-3617500/) shows an arctic landsape with mountains, water, and northern lights.
+It alludes to the client's professional background in Norway.
+The northern lights evoke a sense of awe and hope (light in the darkness).

+The [hero image of the about section](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/curtrice-green-2.webp) shows the client in a confident pose in front of a grafitti wall.
+It centers the client as both competent and approachable.

 ### Typography

 [Google Fonts](https://fonts.google.com/) are used in this project.
 The client chose [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?subset=latin&noto.script=Latn) for headings, and [Lato](https://fonts.google.com/specimen/Lato?subset=latin&noto.script=Latn) for normal text.